Baaejh/Baaejh/README.md

 - 🌱 I’m currently learning: Advanced Python, Javascript, Data structures & Algorythms, Machine Learning, Neural Networks

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any javaScript or Python Based projects

-- 📫 How to reach me ...
+- 📫 How to reach me : Email

 <!---
 Baaejh/Baaejh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.